 What is CMV?

 The symptoms of CMV can vary.
 Some people have no symptoms.
-Others might have symptoms like:
+Others might have symptoms such as:

 - a test for the virus itself from fluids such as urine

-Women who are pregnant or considering becoming pregnant should take precautions to avoid being infected with CMV.
+If you are pregnant or trying to conceive, you should take precautions to avoid being infected with CMV.
 This can be difficult, as many young children carry the virus, and CMV is contagious.
 If you are pregnant and come in close contact with young children, the following steps may reduce your risks of catching CMV: